juxt/yada/manuscript/110_routing.md

 A variation of this option is to use Clojure's built-in tree-walking functions such as `clojure.walk/postwalk`.
-If you specify your entire API has a single bidi/yada tree it is easy to specify each policy as a transformation from one version of the tree to another.
+If you specify your entire API as a single bidi/yada tree, it is easy to specify each policy as a transformation from one version of the tree to another.
 What's more, you will be able to check, debug and automate testing on the end result prior to handling actual requests.